-Close partnership with the government is essential for securing CII approval at provincial level
+Close partnership with the Government is essential for securing CII approval at provincial level

-BBOs found some difficulties in navigating provincial government approval processes which delayed the approval before implementing initiatives.
-There were restructuring and institutional changes within the Ministry of Natural Resources and Environment (MONRE) that also presented challenges for the project and BBOs.
-This led to difficulties in communicating and coordinating activities and delays in providing technical assistance to MONRE as planned.
-In response, the Reducing Pollution team and BBOs collaborated closely with MONRE to get its support to work with the government at provincial levels and follow the government's approval requirements.
+BBOs found some difficulties in navigating provincial government approval processes; it took quite a long time to get this approval before implementing initiatives.
+The restructuring and institutional changes within MONRE also presented challenges for the Project and BBOs.
+This led to difficulties in communication and coordination of activities and delays in providing technical assistance to MONRE as planned.
+In response, the Reducing Pollution team and BBOs collaborated closely with MONRE to get its support to work with the government at provincial levels and followed the approval requirements of the government.
 The team also redesigned the planned technical assistance activities to accommodate the needs and priorities of MONRE.
 This included managing the expectations of both the Pollution Control Department and USAID through clear and consistent communications.